‘Myopia and childishness. And dumb smarts. That’s what’s wrong with these people. With us.’

 For a few more conveniences?

 The answer is much simpler, and yet complex.
 It’s all systemic and integrated.
 Just like any system of operations, our way of life, our paradigm, if you will, contains a self-fulfilling element that prescribes actions like this.
 The catastrophe is inbuilt and derivative, and usually driven by smarts — the misguided kind of smarts.
-From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education, hirs or her clear understanding of how life is not just sterile numbers on a spreadsheet, yet the plan makes some kind of financial sense, so he or she greenlights it anyway.
+From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education, his or her clear understanding of how life is not just sterile numbers on a spreadsheet, yet the plan makes financial sense so he or she greenlights it anyway.

 And the dumb-ass politicians whose years of expertise and smarts don’t raise a bunch of red flags at the very sight of the pipeline’s pathway — their interests are vested, and extremely obscure — so they support the pipeline, and sign off on it with a sense of righteousness, as do many ‘smart’ people across the nation, and beyond.